logicmoo/vspace-metta/MeTTaLog.md

 - `-F script`
 Select a startup script from the MeTTa home directory.

-- `-x bootfile`
+- `-x prolog-bootfile`
-Boot from bootfile instead of the system''s default boot file.
+Boot from prolog-bootfile instead of the system''s default boot file.

 - `-p alias=path1[:path2 ...]`
 Define a path alias for file_search_path.

 - `--`
 Stops scanning for more arguments.

 ### Controlling the Stack Sizes